 We need to develop a multi-dimensional, results-oriented approach that combines traditional outreach with cutting-edge technology to engage with people at all levels of society.

-communication.
-This is the air game, the radio and TV broadcasts, the websites and media outreach that all seek to explain and provide context for U.S. policies and action; and Second,
+First, communication.
+This is the air game, the radio and TV broadcasts, the websites and media outreach that all seek to explain and provide context for U.S. policies and action; and

 It is imperative that we improve on both levels, that we get smarter about how we communicate and more ambitious in how we engage.

 As we communicate with people around the world, we must move beyond messaging.
 We need to listen more and lecture less.
 We have to learn how people listen to us, how our words and deeds are actually heard and seen.
 And we need to explain our positions and policies upfront and not after the fact when opinions have already hardened.
 The more languages and venues we communicate in, the more respect we show for our audience, the more effective we will be.

 And in our on-the-ground engagement, we need to build on the historic success of exchange programs such as Fulbright and reach wider and deeper into societies.
 In a world of billions of people, we need to find ways to scale up our programs and engage on a much broader level.